HeitorSCav/HeitorSCav/README.md

   <img src="https://readme-typing-svg.demolab.com?font=Fira+Code&weight=500&size=22&pause=1000&color=FF5C00&center=true&vCenter=true&width=600&lines=Hello+there!+I'm+Heitor+%F0%9F%91%8B" alt="Typing SVG" />
 </div>

-## ℹ️ About me
+## ℹ️ About Me
-My curiosity to understand how systems work "behind the scenes" led me to Computer Science - and continues to motivate my studies.
+My curiosity about how systems work 'behind the scenes' led me to study computer science, and it continues to motivate me.

-I am a Computer Science student at PUC-SP, with an interest in the area of ​​Data.
-I enjoy exploring how information can be used to understand problems and guide decisions.
+I am a computer science student at PUC-SP with an interest in data.
+I enjoy exploring how information can be used to solve problems and inform decisions.

-Currently, I am seeking my first professional experience in the field (Internship), where I can apply what I have been learning and continue developing my skills.
+I am currently seeking my first professional experience in the field (internship), where I can apply what I have learned and continue to develop my skills.

 <br clear="both">